 The Intel® Rapid Storage Technology enterprise SCU / SATA Option ROM utility allows you to create RAID 0, RAID 1, RAID 10 (RAID 1+0), and RAID 5 set(s) from Serial ATA hard disk drives that are connected to the Serial ATA connectors supported by the Southbridge.

 You can create RAID mode by use of onboard AHCI SATA ports.
+Also, when installed optional ASRK module, you can use onboard scu SAS ports to create RAID mode.

 To use onboard SATA ports: